 Output delimiters are generally ignored unless either --hive-drop-import-delims or --hive-delims-replacement is used.
-When the --hive-drop-import-delims or --hive-delims-replacement option is specified, database table columns of type STRING will be post-processed to either remove or replace the delimiters, respectively.
+When the --hive-drop-import-delims or --hive-delims-replacement option is specified, all database columns of typeCHAR are post-processed to either remove or replace the delimiters, respectively.
 (See Delimited Text Formats and Field and Line Delimiter Characters below.)
 This is only needed if the HCatalog table uses text format.